-3 Outline of the EEG based BMI
+3. Outline of the EEG based BMI

-The EEG signal is used for the BMI as shown in fig. 2.
 Since the EEG signals include both useful and unnecessary (or redundant) features, it is necessary to search for a combination of features that could improve the generalization performance of the classifier.

 The method used in this research is combined the backward stepwise selection with k-SVM [6].
 It's the nonlinear SVM by applying the 'kernel trick'.
 By selecting an appropriate kernel function, suitable k-SVMs can be constructed for a given task.
-The backward stepwise selection [10] is used to find the best possible combinations of features.
-For each combination of features, the parameters of k-SVMs were trained and the generalization performance of the constructed classifier [11] was evaluated by 5-fold cross validation.
+The backward stepwise selection [13] is used to find the best possible combinations of features.
+For each combination of features, the parameters of k-SVMs were trained and the generalization performance of the constructed classifier [14] was evaluated by 5-fold cross validation.
 The whole algorithm is as follows:

 - Step A Evaluate the generalization performance of the classifier using all features by 5-fold cross validation. - Step B Eliminate one feature from the set of features and evaluate the generalization performance of the classifier using N - 1 features by 5-fold cross validation.
 Since there are N possibilities to eliminate a feature from N features, repeat the evaluation N times for each possible feature combination. - Step C Select the feature combination with the best performance obtained from step [Step B], and repeat the elimination process [Step B].

-In the event of a tie, select one combination randomly. - Step D Repeat [Step C] until all features are eliminated.
+In the event of a tie, select one combination randomly.

+Step D Repeat [Step C] until all features are eliminated.